How to Master Adhesive Selection for Industrial Applications

 Why surface preparation is critical for industrial bonds

 Contaminants like oil or dust create a barrier that prevents molecular contact between the adhesive and the substrate.
-Cleaning with IPA alcohol ensures the adhesive wets the surface correctly to achieve the required contact angle for low surface energy materials.
+Cleaning with IPA ensures the adhesive wets the surface correctly, achieving the required contact angle for low surface energy materials.

 As industrial adhesive specialists, we advocate for preparation that can increase the final bond strength by over 50 per cent compared to untreated surfaces.
 This step is the most cost-effective way to ensure long-term bond integrity.